kubernetes-sigs/kind/site/content/docs/user/known-issues.md

       --base-image string   name:tag of the base image to use for the build (default "kindest/base:v20181203-d055041") -h, --help                help for node-image
-      --image string        name:tag of the resulting image to be built (default "kindest/node:latest") --kube-root string    Path to the Kubernetes source directory (if empty, the path is autodetected) --type string         build type, default is docker (default "docker")
+      --image string        name:tag of the resulting image to be built (default "kindest/node:latest") --type string         build type, default is docker (default "docker")

 Global Flags: